Working and playing with grandkids — 2,000 miles away.

 “Gram, I’m in a panic.
 Can you help?”

-She can be a tad dramatic, my granddaughter Charlotte, age 9.
+She can be a tad dramatic, my granddaughter Charlotte, then age 9.
 (But it’s just the right amount because I find a bit of drama totally adorable!)

-When she FaceTimed me the other night with her woes, Charlotte was in her bedroom which was more than a little messy.
+When she FaceTimed me that day with her woes, Charlotte was in her bedroom which was more than a little messy.
 When I’m visiting her house, I have helped her clean her room.
 I offer loads of suggestions, help keep her focused, but we always talk and laugh and have some fun.
 Now she was asking me to do the same across the miles.
 She propped her iPad on a holder so I could see the target area (a desk, the floor, etc.).

 I did what I do when I’m there, except, of course, I didn’t actually pick up items and put them away.
 “What about gathering up all the books first, and get them back on the book shelf,” I suggest.
 Of course, as she’s doing that, we’re talking about which ones she liked.
 I’m in her world and I love it.